validatedpatterns/docs/content/patterns/multicloud-gitops-Portworx/_index.md

 [_Red Hat Ansible Automation Platform_](https://www.redhat.com/en/technologies/management/ansible) provides an enterprise framework for building and operating IT automation at scale across hybrid clouds including edge deployments.
 It enables users across an organization to create, share, and manage automation—from development and operations to security and network teams.

+[_Portworx Enterprise_](https://portworx.com/redhat) provides persistent storage and Kubernetes data services to Red Hat OpenShift.
+Persistence is necessary for stateful applications in Kubernetes environments.
+Portworx also provides business continuity with [Portworx Backup](https://www.redhat.com/en/resources/portworx-backup-partner-solution-brief) and [Portworx DR](https://www.redhat.com/en/resources/portworx-disaster-recovery-brief) products that will be incorporated in a future GitOps pattern.

 **Hashicorp Vault**  provides a secure centralized store for dynamic infrastructure and applications across clusters, including over low-trust networks between clouds and data centers.

 This solution also uses a variety of _observability tools_ including the Prometheus monitoring and Grafana dashboard that are integrated with OpenShift as well as components of the Observatorium meta-project which includes Thanos and the Loki API.